discordjs/guide/guide/voice/seeking.md

 //Require necessary package
 const prism = require("prism-media");

+//stream -> should be audio stream
-function createFFmpegStream(stream, seek) {
+//seek -> should be int that within duration of the stream function createFFmpegStream(stream, seek) {
 	const seekPosition = String(seek);
 	const transcoder = new prism.FFmpeg({